-The function is used to configure SNMPv3 group.
+This page lets you configure SNMPv3 groups.
 The Entry index key are Security Model and Security Name.
-To create a new group account, check the Add New Group button, and enter the group information then click the Apply button.
+To create a new group account, check the Add New Group button, enter the group information, and then click the Apply button.
 You can create up to 12 SNMP Groups.